 A training program that is based on an understanding of andragogy (adult learning theory) can be a motivational and affirming experience for many.
-I firmly believe that we are reducing long term benefits of training by placing greater value on the fact that a learner is signed up than if a learner achieves the qualifications.
+I firmly believe that we are reducing the long-term benefits of training by placing greater value on the fact that a learner is signed up than if a learner achieves the qualifications.
 More ‘training specialists’ are those schooled in ‘models’ as opposed to methodologies and adaptations thereof.
-A common current learnership implementation model is one where Learners receive manuals on the day of training and are then spoon fed how to complete them.
-These sessions are set up similar to pre-Apartheid classrooms where learners were required to docilely complete their work.
+A common current learnership implementation model is one where Learners receive manuals on the day of training and are then spoon-fed how to complete them.
+These sessions are set up similarly to pre-Apartheid classrooms where learners were required to be docile and complete their work.

 A robust model will require that learners grapple with problems, address practical applications and formulate arguments or questions prior to the training session.
 The facilitator’s role as facilitator is to ensure that everyone is efficiently engaging and expressing how they have processed the information or learning topic.

 The Learning process in a robust experience is where what is learnt is the sum of everyone’s collective inputs + the resources.

 In the ‘docile’model, learning is the total sum of resources (the facilitator and manuals) + individual learner inputs.

 Like any business, it’s critical that the education business chain entrenches values consistently – probably more so than most industries.
 The business of Learning has as complex a form of delivery and accountability as the health or medical industry.

 Shape the Sector: Learnerships BEE Points